cantinilab/scPRINT/README.md

 ## Use `scPRINT-2`

 For the moment scPRINT-2 has been tested on MacOS and Linux (Ubuntu 20.04) with Python 3.10+.
-Its instalation takes on average 2 minutes in `uv` but longer on `conda`.
+Its instalation takes on average 2 minutes in `uv` but much longer on `conda`.
+We highly recommend using `uv` to manage your python virtual environments!!

-Example of our previous generation [scPRINT-1](https://github.com/cantinilab/scPRINT) model exist in multiple places (don't forget to star it as well!):
+Here is a link to our --still maintained-- previous generation model which contains larger size models: [scPRINT-1](https://github.com/cantinilab/scPRINT) (don't forget to star it as well!):

-### try scPRINT in superbio.ai!
+### try scPRINT-1 in superbio.ai!

 [HERE](https://app.superbio.ai/apps/67333115ed44f27eb717cf84)

-### try scPRINT on a google colab notebook!
+### try scPRINT-1 on a google colab notebook!

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1CacoQDAwJn86tq2sBhUoZ6M-xAqsYFDI#scrollTo=Vj73HINSzKHL)

 ### To know about: lamin.ai

-To use scPRINT-2, you will need to use [lamin.ai](https://lamin.ai/).
+To use scPRINT, you will need to use [lamin.ai](https://lamin.ai/).
 This is needed to load biological informations like genes, cell types, organisms.. (but also to manage the pre-training datasets if this is something you want to set up)